Last month I went on a Hen Do for a blissful child-free THREE DAYS leaving the Other Half practising his Daddy Daycare skills for the whole weekend.

 So to help other dads through this, surely-bound-to-happen-once-in-their-lives scenario, I’ve put together the Top 3 Daddy as Primary Carer (for 3 days) Survival Tips.

 Before I start, let me just explicitly clarify, that men are at a distinct disadvantage in their role as primary care parent.
 The most acute disadvantage is the lack of a network of other men in the same situation.

 Generally when men get together with other men, it’s to watch or partake in sport or some such leisure activity.
 It’s not exclusively connected (but mostly is) to the word ‘beer’ with a question mark following it… “Beer?”
 “Yes, mate”.

-Needless to say, when I found myself in the company of three ultra hostile, and hungry hooligans, looking to hit in the face with whatever toy they’ve just snatched – semi-violently – from their brother, my list of who I could share the occasion with consisted entirely of my brother-in-law, and only because his kids were my kids’ cousins.
+Needless to say, when I found myself in the company of three ultra hostile, and hungry hooligans.
+Who were looking to hit in the face with whatever toy they’ve just snatched – semi-violently – from their brother.
+My list of who I could share the occasion with consisted entirely of my brother-in-law.
+And only because his kids were my kids’ cousins.
 As it was he spared me 2hrs, so here are my tips for surviving the remaining 53 hours.

 2. Listen to them

-As a member of the male species, through thousands of years of evolution, we have learned to tune out the white noise of daily small-talk and minor detail, so we can concentrate on life-preserving matters and animalistic call-to-arms such “beer, mate?”
+As a member of the male species, through thousands of years of evolution, we have learned to tune out the white noise of daily small-talk and minor detail.
+So we can concentrate on life-preserving matters and animalistic call-to-arms such as “beer, mate?”